FAQ

 Pediatric Hematology-Oncology

 Septrin is an antibiotic used to prevent pneumonia.
-It39;s usually taken three times a week different days (like Monday, Wednesday, and Friday).
-If you forget to take it e of these days, just take it the next day, and then adjust the rest of the week39;s schedule (for example, take it Tuesday, Thursday, and Saturday).
+It's usually taken three times a week on different days (like Monday, Wednesday, and Friday).
+If you forget to take it, just take it the next day, and then adjust the rest of the week's schedule (for example, take it on Tuesday, Thursday, and Saturday).
 Then, go back to your regular schedule the next week.
 Setting a reminder for your medication times can help you remember.

 -